ergoplatform/ergodocs/docs/dev/protocol/avl.md

-# AVL Trees in Ergo
+# AVL Trees in Ergo: An Overview

-AVL trees are highly efficient authenticated data structures that provide native support in Ergo.
-These trees offer several benefits, including the ability to authenticate data properties without accessing the entire dataset.
-This page provides an overview of AVL trees, their integration with Ergo, and their performance characteristics.
+AVL trees, a type of highly efficient authenticated data structure, are natively supported in Ergo.
+They offer numerous advantages, such as the ability to authenticate data properties without the need to access the entire dataset.
+This document provides a comprehensive overview of AVL trees, their integration with Ergo, and their performance metrics.

-## AVL Trees in Ergo
+## The Role of AVL Trees in Ergo

-Ergo incorporates AVL trees to enhance the security and efficiency of various applications.
-These authenticated dictionary data structures enable verification and updates without relying on trust in the prover.
-By reducing the length of modification proofs and minimizing storage requirements for verification, AVL trees establish a robust foundation for maintaining data integrity in the Ergo ecosystem.
+Ergo utilizes AVL trees to bolster the security and efficiency of a variety of applications.
+These authenticated dictionary data structures facilitate verification and updates without the need for trust in the prover.
+By curtailing the length of modification proofs and reducing storage requirements for verification, AVL trees provide a sturdy foundation for data integrity within the Ergo ecosystem.

-## Integration with Ergo: GetBlok Plasma
+## Integrating AVL Trees with Ergo Using GetBlok Plasma

-Developers can seamlessly integrate AVL trees into their Ergo applications using the [GetBlok Plasma](plasma.md) library, built on top of Ergo Appkit.
-This library simplifies the integration process by providing an abstraction layer that facilitates the incorporation of AVL trees (also known as Plasma) into off-chain code.
-It offers developers an easy way to leverage AVL trees as a Layer-2 scaling solution in smart contracts, off-chain code, and distributed systems managing the Plasma infrastructure.
+Developers can effortlessly integrate AVL trees into their Ergo applications with the help of the [GetBlok Plasma](plasma.md) library, which is built on the Ergo Appkit.
+This library streamlines the integration process by offering an abstraction layer that aids in incorporating AVL trees (also referred to as Plasma) into off-chain code.
+It provides developers with a convenient method to utilize AVL trees as a Layer-2 scaling solution in smart contracts, off-chain code, and distributed systems that manage the Plasma infrastructure.

-## Proof Size and Efficiency
+## Efficiency and Proof Size of AVL Trees

-The compact proof sizes of AVL trees contribute to their efficiency.
-AVL trees in Ergo demonstrate concise and effective authentication proofs, ensuring efficient storage and verification processes within the Ergo blockchain.
+The compact proof sizes of AVL trees significantly contribute to their efficiency.
+AVL trees in Ergo provide succinct and effective authentication proofs, ensuring streamlined storage and verification processes within the Ergo blockchain.

-### Single Operation Proof Size
+### Proof Size for a Single Operation

 ![Single Operation Proof Size](../../assets/img/avl/single_op_proof.png)

-The figure above illustrates the proof size for a single operation.
+The figure above depicts the proof size for a single operation.

-### Multiple Operations Proof Size
+### Proof Size for Multiple Operations

 ![Multiple Operations Proof Size](../../assets/img/avl/multiple_op_proof.png)

-The figure above showcases the proof size for multiple operations.
+The figure above demonstrates the proof size for multiple operations.

-## Time for Validation and Verification
+## Validation and Verification Time

-AVL trees in Ergo exhibit excellent performance in validation and verification processes.
-The verification time is optimized, enabling fast and efficient authentication of data.
-This efficient validation process contributes to the overall performance and scalability of Ergo applications.
+AVL trees in Ergo showcase superior performance in validation and verification processes.
+The verification time is optimized to enable quick and efficient data authentication.
+This efficient validation process enhances the overall performance and scalability of Ergo applications.

-### Validation Time
+### Time Required for Validation

 ![Validation Time](../../assets/img/avl/validation_time.png)

-The figure above displays the time required for validation of AVL trees.
+The figure above represents the time taken for validation of AVL trees.

-By leveraging AVL trees, developers can enhance the security, efficiency, and scalability of their Ergo projects.
+By leveraging AVL trees, developers can significantly improve the security, efficiency, and scalability of their Ergo projects.

-For further details, please refer to the [Improving authenticated dynamic dictionaries, with applications to cryptocurrencies](https://eprint.iacr.org/2016/994.pdf) paper.
+For more in-depth information, please refer to the [Improving authenticated dynamic dictionaries, with applications to cryptocurrencies](https://eprint.iacr.org/2016/994.pdf) paper.